 This is the sixth in what has become an ongoing account on some of the little tricks people try to improve their rankings in the various search engines, particularly the all mighty Google.
 If you wish to start at the beginning, simply follow the link.
-It isn't necessary however and you may be wise to skip the majority of part four as I got really off track due to ongoing personal problems stemming from my time as an MBA student.

 Here are some recent search engine stories and links I've collected but have yet to write about in my blog.
 First of all I discovered another interesting meta search engine: Search Tuna.
 This site will by no means replace Google in fact for everyday searching I can't recommend it.
 However if there is something you really care about and need to know what are the most authoritative sites on that subject and you are not in a hurry, Search Tuna may be able to help you.
 It takes a long time to return its results but they are organized well and I was pleased to discover my site was number one for Nurgle in yet another search engine.